 BECOME A NANUET VOLUNTEER FIREFIGHTER TODAY!

-The Nanuet Fire Engine Company is currently recruiting residents to become Volunteer Firefighters.
+We are currently recruiting residents to become Volunteer Firefighters.
 No experience is necessary as we will train you to become one of Nanuet’s Bravest!
 This is your chance to make a difference in your community and get involved in something rewarding.
 Volunteer Firefighters offer one of the only public safety services that directly impacts the community, where we tirelessly protect our families, neighbors, and friends.
-When you enter the fire service, you enter into a family like no other.

 ONLINE APPLICATION BACKGROUND CHECK